-Food quality: The food at Mara Toto was very good when we last visited – largely due to the manager who was very keen on healthy eating.
-This lead to unusual but very tasty recipes that didn’t leave you with the usual exhaustion of eating four course dinners every night.
+Food quality: The food at Mara Toto was very good when we visited in January 2014, influenced by the manager who was keen on healthy eating.
+This led to some unusual but tasty recipes that managed to avoid the heaviness of a traditional four-course dinner.

-We always took breakfast out with us – and it was a very impressive spread.
-At a nice scenic spot the vehicle would stop, and a table with Maasai blanket tablecloth, chairs and cutlery would be produced.
-Hot tea and coffee, porridge, bacon, sausage and toast are usually on offer.
-As well as eggs baked in peppers and a mixed-seed homemade cereal.
+We took breakfast out with us – and it was an impressive spread.
+The vehicle stopped at a nice scenic spot, and a table with Maasai blanket tablecloth, chairs and cutlery produced.
+Hot tea and coffee, porridge, bacon, sausage and toast are usually on offer, as well as eggs baked in peppers and a mixed-seed homemade cereal.
 Breakfast in camp is usually a buffet of cereals and fruits, as well as fresh baked bread and a choice of cooked items.

 It is also possible to take lunch out as a picnic, when a similar table is laid out in a shady spot with a variety of salads on offer.
-However we had lunch in the camp, al fresco around a communal table.
-We had a bulgur wheat salad, a salmon and spinach roll and a mixed bean and green leaf salad.
-Fresh bread accompanied the meal and a fruit salad followed it.
+However, we had lunch in camp, al fresco around a communal table.
+We had a bulgur wheat salad, a salmon and spinach roll and a mixed bean and green leaf salad, accompanied by fresh bread and followed by fruit salad.

-Dinner is then a more formal meal, served around an elegantly laid dining table.
-The starter was a set option – a tasty gazpacho soup.
-The main course was a choice between a vegetarian pizza made on a special wheat free base, or oxtail stew with mash potato and vegetables.
-The pudding was then a highly inventive chocolate mousse made with avocado rather than cream.
+Dinner is a more formal meal, served around an elegantly laid dining table.
+Our starter was a set option – a tasty gazpacho soup.
+The main course was a choice between a vegetarian pizza made on a special wheat-free base, or oxtail stew with mashed potato and vegetables.
+For pudding we had a highly inventive chocolate mousse made with avocado rather than cream.
 You could barely notice the difference!

 Dining style: Group Meals

 Dining locations: Indoor and Outdoor Dining

 Drinks included: All drinks apart form Champagne, are included in your stay at Mara Toto.